Europe Travel Guide: Top Cities, Routes, and Tips

 After her unfortunate death, it was discovered that Anne kept a diary about her life and feelings while she and her family hid.
 The diary has since been published, and readers around the world have been impacted by her emotional tale.

-As a memorial and museum in one, the Anne Frank House opens visitors’ eyes to the life of the courageous Jewish woman Anne Frank.
+As a memorial and museum in one, the Anne Frank House opens visitors’ eyes to the life of the courageous Jewish woman, Anne Frank.
 The museum shows how Anne Frank and her family lived and hid at Prinsengracht 263 at that time.

 Also on display are a few personal items and, of course, the famous diaries.
 The diaries served as the basis for the film adaptation, “The Diary of Anne Frank,” which is known worldwide and won an Oscar.

-The Anne Frank House is one of the most important sights in The Netherlands, and millions of visitors from all over the world visit every year.
+The Anne Frank House is one of the most essential sights in The Netherlands, and millions of visitors from all over the world visit every year.
 To the right of Anne Frank’s former home is house 265, Keg’s Koffiehandel, which is known from Anne Frank’s diaries and is now also part of the museum.

 The Van Gogh Museum